hjavle/Number-Gussing-game/readme.md

 #### The Guessing Game is an interactive game created with `C#` programming language
 ---
 ## User Story
-    As a user I want to play a guessing game created by python so that I can play a guessing game for fun.
+    As a user I want to play a guessing game created by C# so that I can play a guessing game for fun.

 ## Acceptance Criteria